nathanMcL/Assessments_UnitTests/myAssessment/itertoolscombinations.md

 ## Test Results

 To test this script, there is a test file named: `itertool_input.txt` in the same directory. <br>
-Run the this script with the following command: <br>
+Run this script with the following command: <br>

 `python3 IterTools_Combinations.py < itertool_input.txt` <br>